kubos/kubos/docs/sdk-installing.md

 ## Prerequisites

+### System Requirements {#system-requirements}

+The Kubos-SDK requires a 64-bit processor with the respective manufacturers virtualization extensions (AMD (AMD-V) and Intel (VT-x)) enabled.
+It is recommended that you use a host computer with at least 8 gb of RAM.

 ### Install VirtualBox {#install-virtualbox}

 Vagrant requires a virtualization "provider".
 Currently the only provider that Kubos officially supports is VirtualBox.